norwoodj/docs/docs/resume.md

 * Zero Trust Connectivity Team
     * Worked in a team of four to design and build the initial version of a Connectivity Hub service, an L3/L4 proxy implemented in async rust.
-This replaced a number of existing ad-hoc service integrations with a common pattern enabling greater observability and code reuse, saving dozens of developer hours per week on debugging effort and new feature development.
+This replaced a number of existing ad-hoc service integrations with a common pattern enabling greater observability and code reuse, saving dozens of developer hours per week on debugging and new feature development.
     * Interfaced directly with customers to debug problems spanning multiple systems within the Zero Trust ecosystem.
 Introduced observability improvements to solve existing issues and ultimately reduce time needed to diagnose and fix other bugs by over 75%.